 Fire exits and fire extinguishers are located and marked throughout all buildings.
-Currently, the campus does not have elevators.
-However, if elevators are installed, elevators should not be used under any circumstances in the event of a fire.
+Elevators should not be used under any circumstances in the event of a fire.

-The CHSU Operations Department is responsible for overseeing the installation and maintenance of fire alarms, fire-prevention tools, first aid supplies and defibrillator.
+The CHSU Operations Department is responsible for overseeing the installation and maintenance of fire alarms, fire- prevention tools, first aid supplies and defibrillator.
 Tampering with any such equipment is forbidden and may result in disciplinary action.